Hollarwunmy/LITA-Capstone-Project/README.md

 ### SQL

-Use LITA;
+1. Use LITA;

-select * from [dbo].[SalesData]
+-   select * from [dbo].[SalesData]

-----Retrieve the total sales for each product category. select Product As ProductCategory, sum(salesamount) As TotalSales from [dbo].[SalesData] group by Product;
+- Retrieve the total sales for each product category.
+- select Product As ProductCategory, sum(salesamount) As TotalSales from [dbo].[SalesData] group by Product;

-----Find the number of sales transactions in each region. select Region, COUNT(OrderID) As NumberOfSales_Transactions from [dbo].[SalesData]
+- Find the number of sales transactions in each region. select Region, COUNT(OrderID) As NumberOfSales_Transactions from [dbo].[SalesData]
 Group By Region;

-----Find the highest-selling product by total sales value. select top 1 Product, sum(salesamount) As SalesValue from [dbo].[SalesData] group by Product order by SalesValue desc
+- Find the highest-selling product by total sales value. select top 1 Product, sum(salesamount) As SalesValue from [dbo].[SalesData] group by Product order by SalesValue desc

-----Calculate total revenue per product. select Product, sum(salesamount) As TotalRevenue from [dbo].[SalesData] group by Product;
+- Calculate total revenue per product. select Product, sum(salesamount) As TotalRevenue from [dbo].[SalesData] group by Product;

-----Calculate monthly sales totals for the current year. select month(orderdate) Months, sum(salesamount) As Sales from [dbo].[SalesData] where YEAR(orderdate) = '2024' group by month(orderdate)
+- Calculate monthly sales totals for the current year. select month(orderdate) Months, sum(salesamount) As Sales from [dbo].[SalesData] where YEAR(orderdate) = '2024'
+group by month(orderdate)
 order by month(orderdate);

-----Find the top 5 customers by total purchase amount. select top 5 CustomerName, sum(Revenue) As Total_Purchase_Amount from [dbo].[CustomerData] group by CustomerName
+-    Find the top 5 customers by total purchase amount. select top 5 CustomerName, sum(Revenue) As Total_Purchase_Amount from [dbo].[CustomerData]
+group by CustomerName